Identification of Information Structures in Bayesian Games: Proofs of Main Results

-The next key lemma strengthens the conclusion of Lemma \ref{lem_HS_norm}.
-On top of being bounded, the operator $T$ is ``compact,'' i.e., it maps any bounded sequence in $\calL_2^{\bar{d}+1}[0,1]$ to a pre-compact set in $\calL_2[0,1]$.
-Since its verification involves some additional notations, which are mostly orthogonal to the main course of the discussion, we relegate the proof of Lemma \ref{lem_compact} to Appendix \ref{app_misc}.
+The next key lemma strengthens Lemma~\ref{lem_HS_norm}.
+In addition to being bounded, the operator $T$ is compact, i.e., it maps any bounded sequence in $\calL_2^{\bar{d}+1}[0,1]$ into a pre-compact subset of $\calL_2^{\bar{d}+1}[0,1]$.
+Since its verification requires an additional technical tool, we relegate the proof of Lemma~\ref{lem_compact} to Appendix~\ref{app_misc}.

 \begin{lemma} $T: \calL_2^{\bar{d}+1}[0,1] \to \calL_2^{\bar{d}+1}[0,1]$ is a compact linear operator. \end{lemma}